 - Fall in income does not have to be significant, but a fall must be demonstrable

 - Regular market traders with fixed building costs, such as rent, are deemed to be permanent market traders, rather than casuals

 - Traders who have permanent street pitches with rent will also count as permanent market traders

-- Bed & Breakfasts do not include lettings where the property is let on a self-catering basis as opposed to establishments providing individual guest rooms and which serve breakfast.
+- Bed and breakfasts do not include lettings where the property is let on a self-catering basis as opposed to establishments providing individual guest rooms and which serve breakfast

-- ‘Stallholders’ in larger non-market venues e.g. antiques centres should apply under the shared spaces route
+- Stallholders in larger non-market venues (for example antiques centres) should apply under the shared spaces business type

 - Shared workspace applicants who have their business based in their domestic property should also have a rented work area in a shared space outside their home